Mass Central Rail Trail: Wachusett Greenways

-From Princeton Street to Mill Street, a 1.84 miles section is open, and is a subsection of what is also named the Mill Street Rail Trail.
-The ROW is the northern semicircle of the trail system, and trail detours on the east and west ends were built to complete the MCRT here.
+From Princeton Street to Mill Street, a 1.84 miles section is open.
+The ROW is the northern semicircle of the trail system, and trail on the east and west ends were built to complete the MCRT here.
 This section is owned by the DCR, and was created by a 2019 MassTrails award for the first phase of construction.

 The ROW from Quinapoxet Street to River Street is privately owned and lost to development.
-Instead, after a short on-road route north on Mill Street, a 2.2 miles detour route from Mill Street, crossing Manning Street, to River Street, using trail along the Wachusett Aqueduct, has been developed to bypass this section, sometimes known as the Holden Connector.
+Instead, after a short on-road route north on Mill Street, a 2.2 miles route from Mill Street, crossing Manning Street, to River Street, using trail along the Wachusett Aqueduct, has been developed to complete this section.
 A MassTrails award in 2023 funded improvements from Mill Street at Wachusett Street to Manning Street, and construction began September 8, 2023.
 A 2024 MassTrails grant was awarded to complete this construction.
 From River Street to Thomas Street in the village of Oakdale, West Boylston, a 3 miles section is complete and open, roughly following the Quinapoxet River.
-The detour and trail ROW combined in Holden are both maintained by the DCR and are labeled "Mass Central Rail Trail" on the DCR's Wachusett Watershed Bike Routes map.
+The trail in Holden is maintained by the DCR.
 The trail in West Boylston is owned and managed by the Town.

 From Thomas Street in West Boylston, through Sterling, to Clinton, an on-road route is used.
 The ROW remains in service as the Worcester Main Line of CSX Transportation.

 Wachusett Greenways connecting trails

-MCRT Sterling Spur bridge between West Lake Waushacum and The Quag in 2021.
+Sterling Spur MCRT bridge between West Lake Waushacum and The Quag in 2021.
 It was replaced by a prefabricated steel bridge in 2022.

 A connection to the Ware River Rail Trail, a 15 miles trail following the ROW of the former Ware River Railroad, is available by an on-road connection, roughly following the Burnshirt River.
 The southern terminus is on Route 122, 0.25 miles from the beginning of the Wachusett Greenways section at the Ware river.
 There is a significant network of interconnecting shorter trails in the Ware River Watershed.
 There is a connection in Rutland to the Midstate Hiking Trail, a 92 miles scenic footpath, between the two crossings of Whitehall Road.
-The Sterling Rail Trail, also known as the Mass Central Rail Trail Sterling Spur, is a 1.7 miles trail located between Sterling Junction and Sterling Center.
+The Sterling Spur of the Mass Central Rail Trail, is a 1.7 miles trail located between Sterling Junction and Sterling Center.
 It is available by an on-road connection to the Gates Road southern terminus.
 It uses the former ROW of the Fitchburg and Worcester Railroad, so it was never part of the Massachusetts Central Railroad or Central Massachusetts Railroad and is not included in the 104 miles tally.
 This trail is owned by the DCR and maintained by Wachusett Greenways.